Stewart leads way in Washington's 72-40 blowout of USC - WHIZ News

+SEATTLE (AP) — After a lackluster thud to begin Pac-12 Conference play, Washington rebounded with its biggest conference blowout in nearly a decade.

-SEATTLE (AP) — Isaiah Stewart scored 18 points and grabbed 10 rebounds, Quade Green added 14 points and Washington rebounded from a loss to open conference play with a 72-40 win over Southern California on Sunday night.
+Isaiah Stewart scored 18 points and grabbed 10 rebounds, Quade Green added 14 points and Washington rebounded from a loss to open conference play with a 72-40 romp over Southern California on Sunday night.

 Stewart was again dominant on the interior despite sitting the final 9 minutes of the first half with foul trouble.
 The freshman post was 6-of-12 shooting and had two of Washington’s 12 blocked shots.
 Fellow freshman Jaden McDaniels added 11 points despite an off shooting night, but also had seven rebounds and six blocks.